FlafyDev/spotify-listen-together/README.md

 - Ping server every few minutes (In case it's Heroku or something so it won't close).
 - Have some sort of visuallizer inside Spotify which shows who's listening with you and if you're connected to a server.
 - Change "server" to "room".
 Have multiple rooms per server.
+- Send song requests to the host.
+- Notify the host when a song he played has been liked by one of the listeners.